-Joseph Goldstein is a co-founder and guiding teacher of IMS.
+Joseph Goldstein (Emeritus) is a co-founder and guiding teacher of IMS.
 He has been teaching vipassanā and mettā retreats worldwide since 1974.
 In 1989, he helped establish BCBS and, more recently, IMS’s Forest Refuge.
 His books include Mindfulness: A Practical Guide to Awakening, One Dharma, Insight Meditation and others.

 David Green is a retired attorney living with his family in Providence, Rhode Island.
 He grew up in western Tennessee and graduated from the University of Tennessee School of Law.
 He’s been active in state and regional service leadership roles for family alcohol recovery organizations for the last fifteen years.
 His meditation and Buddhist practice includes graduation from the Mindfulness Clinic at UMass.; completion of the Dedicated Practitioners Program Five at Spirit Rock (DPP5); and completion of the Nalanda program and reunions at the Barre Center for Buddhist Studies (BCBS).
 He is a member of the Cambridge Insight Meditation Center and the Insight Meditation Community of Providence.
 He enjoys the outdoors, especially fishing, canoeing, and hiking.

 Christopher Ives, Ph.D. is a professor of Religious Studies at Stonehill College and a teacher of numerous courses at BCBS.
 In his teaching and writing, he focuses on ethics in Zen Buddhism and Buddhist approaches to nature and environmental issues.
 Since his days as an undergraduate in the 1970s, he has been practicing Zen, both in Japan and in the United States.
 His books include Meditations on the Trail, Zen on the Trail, Imperial-Way Zen, and Zen Awakening and Society.
 He is currently writing a book on Buddhism and the climate crisis.